aome510/hackernews-TUI/README.md

   - `Show HN`: show HN stories only
   - `Jobs`: jobs stories only
 - `Comment View` displaying a list of comments in a story.
-- `Story View - Search` displaying a search bar and a list of stories matching the search query.
+- `Serrch View` displaying a search bar and a list of stories matching the search query.

 ### Why hackernews-TUI?